vinutama/kecilin-cctv-tht/README.md

 Kecilin CCTV Management App API docs:

 By default, this app created one user admin.
-The credetianls is from your `app.env`
+The credetianls is based on value in your `app.env`

 ```
 ADMIN_USER